 In this article

-A study in 2011 highlighted that in the UK alone, there were 65,000 complaints regarding builders.
-As if that wasn’t bad enough, the National Federation of Builders (NFB) recently stated that the perception of builders as ‘cowboys’ in the UK is still thriving to this day.
+Between 2019 and 2022, there were over 125,000 complaints regarding builders in England.
+As if that wasn’t bad enough, the National Federation of Builders (NFB) stated in 2017 that the perception of builders as ‘cowboys’ in the UK is still thriving, and since then it has only been exacerbated.

-It’s this image that the Joint Contracts Tribunal, or JCT in short, has attempted to correct through publishing consistent guidelines and contracts that builders and contractors alike should be adhering to.
+It’s this image that the JCT contract attempts to correct by publishing consistent guidelines and contracts that builders and contractors alike can adhere to.

 What is a JCT contract?

-Crucially, a JCT contract provides clarity on the roles and responsibilities of each party to try to ensure a smooth delivery of the project.
+Crucially, a JCT contract clarifies each party’s roles and responsibilities to ensure a smooth delivery of the project.

 Talk to us now.
 Save costs further down the line.